kylehamilton/MAVIS/README.md

 #### News about MAVIS

 * April 29, 2015
-* Version 1.1 has been sent to CRAN.
+* Version 1.1 has been sent to CRAN and can be found here http://cran.r-project.org/web/packages/MAVIS/index.html.

 List of Packages Used
 ```
 library(shiny)
 library(shinyAce)
+library(shinyBS)
 library(metafor)
 library(meta)
 library(MAd)